6 Convenient wrapper functions

 #' feature selection by cluster stability selection, and half will be used for

 #' estimating a linear model on the selected cluster representatives.
+Must not

 #' @param y_train_selec A length-n numeric vector containing the responses;